Robust maximization of asymptotic growth: Discussion

 There are good reasons to let the class of models be defined in the above way.
-For example, while the covariance structure given by the function $c$ is easy to assess, the returns process of $X$ under the ``true'' probability is statistically impossible to estimate in practice.\footnote{Actually, under continuous-time observations, perfect estimation of $c$ is possible.
+While the covariance structure given by the function $c$ is easy to assess, the returns process of~$X$ under the ``true'' probability is statistically impossible to estimate in practice. \footnote{Actually, under continuous-time observations, perfect estimation of $c$ is possible.
 More realistically, high-frequency data give good estimators for $c$.
-In contrast, consider a one-dimensional model for an asset-price of the form $d X_t / X_t = b d t + .2 d W_t$, where $b \in \Real$ --- note that $\sigma = .2$ is considered a ``typical'' value for annualized volatility.
-Given observations $(X_t)_{t \in [0, T]}$, where $T > 0$, the best linear unbiased estimator for $b$ is $\widehat{b}_T \dfn (1 / T) \log(X_T / X_0)$.
-Easy calculations show that in order for $|\widehat{b}_T - b| \leq .01$ to happen with probability at least $95\%$, one needs $T \approx 1600$ (in years).
+In contrast, consider a one-dimensional model for an asset-price of the form $\ud X_t / X_t = b \,\ud t + 0.2 \,\ud W_t$, where $b \in\Real$---note that $\sigma= 0.2$ is considered a ``typical'' value for annualized volatility.
+Given observations $(X_t)_{t \in[0, T]}$, where $T > 0$, the best linear unbiased estimator for $b$ is $\hat{b}_T :=(1 / T) \log(X_T / X_0)$.
+Easy calculations show that in order for $|\hat{b}_T - b| \leq0.01$ to happen with probability at least $95\%$, one needs $T \approx1600$ (in years).
 This simple exercise demonstrates the futility of attempting to estimate drifts.}

-Given that the underlying dynamics are only specified within a range of models $\prob\in\Pi$, a natural question is to find a reasonable criterion for ``optimal investment in $X$''.
-Here, optimal investment is defined as a wealth process which ensures the largest possible asymptotic growth rate under \emph{all} models.
-Given the class $\V$ of all possible positive stochastic integrals against $X$ starting from unit initial capital, the asymptotic growth rate of $V \in \V$ under $\prob \in \Pi$ is defined as the largest $\gamma \in \Real_+$ such that $\lim_{t\uparrow\infty} \prob\bra{ (1/ t)\log V_t\geq\gamma} = 1$ holds.
+Given that the underlying dynamics are only specified within a range of models $\prob\in\Pi$, a natural question is to find a reasonable criterion for ``optimal investment in~$X$.''
+Here, optimal investment is defined as a wealth process which ensures the largest possible worst-case (with respect to the whole class of models) asymptotic growth rate.
+Given the set $\V$ of all possible positive stochastic integrals against~$X$ starting from unit initial capital, the asymptotic growth rate of $V \in\V$ under $\prob\in\Pi$ is defined as the largest~\mbox{$\gamma\in \Real_+$} such that $\lim_{t\uparrow\infty} \prob[(1/ t)\log V_t\geq\gamma] = 1$ holds.
 (An alternative definition of asymptotic growth rate via almost-sure limits is also considered in the paper.)
-With this definition, the investor seeks to find a wealth process in $\V$ that achieves maximal growth rate uniformly over all possible models in $\Pi$, or at least in a large enough suitable subclass of $\Pi$ that covers all ``non-pathological'' cases.
+With this definition, the investor seeks to find a wealth process in~$\V$ that achieves maximal growth rate uniformly over all possible models in $\Pi$, or at least in a~large enough suitable subclass of $\Pi$ that covers all ``nonpathological'' cases.

-The solution to the above problem is given in terms of a generalized version of the principal eigenvalue-eigenvector pair $(\blambda, \breta)$ of the eigenvalue equation
+The solution to the above problem is given in terms of a generalized version of the principal eigenvalue-eigenvector pair $(\blambda, \breta )$ of the eigenvalue equation